 Ceremony Overview for Guests

-Penn's 259th Commencement ceremony will take place on Monday, May 18, 2015 in Franklin Field at 10:15 a.m., and is preceded by student and academic processions through campus.
-The ceremony will end at approximately noon and will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, Samantha Power, U.S. Permanent Representative to the United Nations and Pulitzer Prize-winning author.
+Penn's 260th Commencement ceremony will take place on Monday, May 16, 2016 in Franklin Field at 10:15 a.m., and is preceded by student and academic processions through campus.
+The ceremony will end at approximately noon and will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, who will be announced in the spring.
 Gates will open at 8:30 a.m.
 Tickets are not required for admission.

 In addition to the Commencement and Baccalaureate ceremonies, each school also hosts a ceremony for the students enrolled in that particular school.
 During this ceremony, the student's name will be called and he/she will walk across the stage.
 For information on the school ceremonies, visit the School Ceremonies page.

 If you are unable to attend the University Commencement ceremony, you may view it live.
 For more information, visit the webcast page.
 Coverage from Franklin Field will begin at 9:00 a.m.
 EST on Monday, May 16, 2016.

 If you have questions or comments, please contact the Office of the University Secretary.